nforgeio/neonKUBE/Images/neon-proxy-vault/README.md

 # Configuration

-This image implements the **neon-proxy-vault** service which is responsible for forwarding internal requests to the HashiCorp Vault instances running on the cluster manager nodes.
+This image implements the **neon-proxy-vault** service which is responsible for forwarding internal requests to the HashiCorp Vault instances running on the hive manager nodes.
 This this function could not be handled by the **neon-proxy-private** service because that service needs to call Vault to retrieve secrets such as TLS certificates and keys.

 This image derives from **neoncloud/haproxy** but deploys its own **haproxy.cfg** file.
 It also ignores the `CONFIG_INTERVAL` environment variable, if passed.